Sophomore indicted for sexual assault charges

 Instead, Cristescu was indicted by a grand jury in the Butler County Court of Common Pleas on one count of rape, one count of sexual battery and 11 counts of voyeurism, according to publicly available court records.

 His arraignment hearing for the rape, sexual battery and voyeurism charges was held on Monday, Nov.
 6 in Hamilton, OH at the General Division Court.
-During the procedural-based hearing, Cristescu’s bond was set for $75,000.
+During the procedural-based hearing, Cristescu’s bond was set for $75,000, which he has not posted.
+Cristescu remains in Butler County prison.

+Cristescu’s second hearing in the Court of Common Pleas will be held at 1 p.m. on Monday, Nov.
+27 in Hamilton, Ohio, according to the criminal relations department in the legal division of the Court of Common Pleas.

 As of right now, Cristescu is still registered as a student at Miami according to Claire Wagner, director of university news and communications.

-Note: An earlier version of this story misspelled Cristescu’s first name as “Nicholas.”
-This story was updated on Nov.
-7, 2017 at 4:29 p.m. to include new information regarding to Cristescu’s court proceedings.